ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 tool.
 None of the actions in this chapter are necessary to progress with the deployment, they are intended purely for learning.
 You may jump straight into the [next chapter](02_Preparing_Environment_for_a_VM_Cluster.md) if you wish.

+> [!WARNING]
+> Unfortunately, it looks like Ubuntu no longer publishes LiveCD images for ARM64 architecture that this chapter refers to,
+> and at this moment it is not possible to replicate hands-on instructions in this chapter.
+Despite that, just reading through
+> it may still be valuable for learning.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*